 Software of Choice

-Web-based products showed similar diversity but with some different names.
+Web-based products showed similar diversity:

 On the Web

-Once again this year the numbers reflect a diverse use of products and lack of clear market domination by any one product.
+And in another positive note, the “Other” response went from the largest number last year to only 9% this year, with last year’s favorite response “I don’t know” not appearing at all.
+Once again this year, the numbers reflect a diverse use of products and lack of clear market domination by any one product.
 But I also believe the drop in overall numbers reflects the increase in smaller cases which cannot afford the vast majority of web based ED products on the market.

 Most Important Issues Regarding eDiscovery